The Ultimate Guide to Encoder rotary : Understanding Encoder Types and Their Role in CNC Systems.

 A rotary encoder is a type of position sensor that converts the rotational position of a shaft or axle into an electrical signal.
 A controller process it , such as in a CNC machine.
 The encoder helps the machine monitor the exact position, speed, and direction of the rotating components, allowing for precise control.

 Whether you’re familiar with CNC systems or not, the basic function of the rotary encoder remains simple: it tracks rotational movement and provides feedback to the control system.
-This feedback ensures the machine’s movements are executed as intended.
 Making the rotary encoder an integral part of achieving precise machining results.

 Why are Rotary Encoders Important for CNC Systems?